What are the advantages and disadvantages of professional teeth-cleaning?

 • In people who have , the aim is to increase the chances of successful treatment and prevent the from returning after treatment.

-Does it make sense to have professional teeth-cleaning for preventive purposes?
+Does it make sense to have professional teeth-cleaning to prevent tooth decay and gum disease?

-It’s currently not possible to say whether professional teeth-cleaning prevents tooth decay, and more effectively than the standard scaling (tartar removal) does.
-There are no suitable studies in this area.
+It is currently not possible to say whether professional teeth-cleaning prevents tooth decay, and more effectively than the standard scaling (tartar removal) does.

 What role does professional teeth-cleaning play in periodontitis?

 Tartar removal and good oral hygiene are very important in the treatment of .
-Before the actual treatment is started, dentists often recommend combining professional teeth-cleaning and patient education to ensure good oral hygiene and reduce very severe inflammations somewhat.
-After the treatment, this combination is recommended in order to prevent the from coming back.
+Before the actual treatment is started, dentists often recommend combining professional teeth-cleaning and patient education to ensure good oral hygiene and reduce very severe inflammations.
+After the treatment, this combination is recommended in order to prevent the inflammation from coming back.

 But there’s no suitable research on the potential advantages of professional teeth-cleaning in the treatment of .
 So it’s not possible to say whether the combination of professional teeth-cleaning and patient education before or after treatment can prevent the progression of the disease any better than the standard tartar removal can.